snwh/faba-icon-theme/README.md

 Faba is a sexy and modern icon theme with Tango influences.
 All variations and supplementary themes for Faba, require this base theme.

-Faba Icon Theme is distributed under the terms of the GNU GPL v.3
+Faba Icon Theme is distributed under the terms of the GNU LGPL-3.0+ or CC-BY-SA-4.0

 ###Preamble